ajaxbits/ds-migrator/README.md

 For support, please open an issue on Github.

-## License

-License choice goes here.

 ## Contributing

 1. Run ./dev-setup.sh, which will download nix and nix flakes.
 2. Run `nix develop` which will download and build dependencies, and drop you in a shell.

 (only tested on Arch and Ubuntu so far, so your mileage may vary)

+## License

+GNU General Public License